-The adoption of the RWRP-SE, along with the RWRP-EM, RWRP-SW and RWRP-NW, will identify the Preferred Approach to address Quality, Quantity, Reliability and Sustainability issues for every WRZ in Ireland.
+The completion of and adoption of the RWRP-SW, along with the RWRP-EM and two (2) remaining Regional Water Resources Plans for the North West and South East, will identify the Preferred Approach to address Quality, Quantity, Reliability and Sustainability issues for every WRZ in Ireland.
 Therefore, the NWRP will provide the foundation for understanding the strategic investment requirement to transform our water supplies and will drive our future investment plans for water services.

-Uisce Éireann will prioritise this capital need utilising a Value Framework to ensure the projects that offer the most value to our customers is progressed first.
-The future forecast for capital investment will be built on that basis.
+Irish Water will prioritise this capital need utilising a Value Framework to ensure the projects that offer the most value to our customers is progressed first, and the future forecast for capital investment will be built on that basis.
 This will result in a 40-year Investment Plan that includes accurately scoped and appropriately prioritised capital projects.